Bohan Zhao

 I am an AHA postdoctoral fellow in the lab of Li Ye at Scripps Research/HHMI.
 My research focuses on how adipose tissue communicates with the brain to regulate metabolism and behavior, with a particular emphasis on the role of adipose sensation in behavioral and mental disorders.
 Using in vivo whole-brain activity recording, viral-genetic tracing, and whole-brain clearing, I aim to map the neural circuits mediating brain-body interactions in metabolic homeostasis and investigate how their dysfunction contributes to metabolic and mood disorders.

 Prior to this, I earned my Ph.D. in neuroscience at Tsinghua University under the mentorship of Yi Zhong, where I investigated how sensory stimuli shape long-term memory formation in Drosophila.
 My research led to the discovery of "context-dependent memory" and "merged memory".
-Building on this foundation, I pursued further study as an EMBO Postdoctoral Fellow in the lab of Gero Miesenböck at the University of Oxford, where I studied the neural mechanisms of sleep regulation and refined my expertise in in vivo electrophysiology and multiphoton imaging.
+Building on this foundation, I pursued further study as an EMBO Postdoctoral Fellow with Gero Miesenböck at the University of Oxford, where I studied the neural mechanisms of sleep regulation and refined my expertise in in vivo electrophysiology and multiphoton imaging.

 Research